 Quadcopter Parts List

-- You’re going to want something big and soft mounted to the bottom of the quad if you are a noob like me.
-I’ve bounced this thing off the ground too many time to count while learning to fly it.
-What I’ve mounted here is taken from a pool noodle.
-Pricetag: $1.99.
-Nuff said.
+- You’re going to want to mounted something to aid in hard landings to the bottom of the quad if you are a noob like me.
+I’ve bounced this thing off the ground too many time to count as I have been learning to fly.
+I started with a pool noodle cut into doughnuts ($1.99.
+Nuff said), and since moved to sections of PVC pipe (see further down).

-- If you end up going with the D2822/17 Brushless Outrunner 1100kv motors, I have a tip for noobs like me when (I say when because it will happen) you bend your motor shafts.
-I was not able to find replacement shafts but decided to start digging elsewhere.
-I came across readily available Traxxas 2640 RC shock towers.
+- If you end up going with the D2822/17 Brushless Outrunner 1100kv motors, I came across readily available Traxxas 2640 RC shock towers.
 Yep!
-They have the exact diameter (3.15mm), but are a bit longer.
-However, they are easily cut down.
+They have the exact diameter (3.15mm) as the motor shafts, but are a bit longer (but are easily cut down).
 I’ve copied a pic below and can confirm that these fit just fine.
 The 2640’s are available at most hobby stores.
 I even found them at FutureShop (Canada)… This is a much cheaper alternative than replacing the motors.
 Update Dec 2014: I’ve had this quad for 8 months now and have bent a total of 5 shafts to date (and counting).
 Just did two today.
 These Traxxas shafts have saved me a lot of coin.
-I also purchased 2 extra motors.
-What I do is swap out good motors with ones that I bend shafts on so I can get up and running again.
-Then, I replace the shafts on the bad motors during down time.

 - You will want to cover the electronics with a dome.
 I have a makeshift top cover.
 If you look close enough you will see its from a Logitech mouse package and it works like a charm.